Theef: Broadcast and reception

-Emily VanDerWerff of The A.V.
+Emily St. James of The A.V.
 Club awarded the episode a "B+", and called it "the strongest straight-up, non-experimental standalone the season’s had so far," as well as one of "the strongest 'scary' episode since season five."
 She praised the guest cast—most notably Drago and Morrison—and wrote that the writers of the episode were able to successfully make the character deaths in the episode count in a way that moved the audience.
-VanDerWerff's main criticism of the episode was that it painted Peattie "as a backwoods hick and a rather broad stereotype of one."
+St. James's main criticism of the episode was that it painted Peattie "as a backwoods hick and a rather broad stereotype of one."
 Tom Kessenich, in his book Examinations, gave the episode a moderately positive review.
 Despite slightly criticizing the episode utilizing a voodoo-based plot, which he called "[not] terribly original", he concluded that "there's nothing wrong with a little modern medicine vs. practical magic confrontation.
 And I definitely enjoyed how Scully had her envelope pushed once again".
 Rich Rosell from Digitally Obsessed awarded the episode 4 out of 5 stars, noting, "writer Vince Gilligan gets fairly serious in this ep concerning a series of deadly hexes cast upon a doctor and his family, as well as some cryptic scrawlings.
 There's plenty of bad mojo going around as the X-Files team gets to dig deep into the dark side of the magick arts, with Scully at one point losing her sight, thanks to a vengeful hex doll.
 Spooky".
 TV Guide later named the episode's main antagonist, Orell Peattie, as one of "The Scariest X-Files Monsters".
 Paula Vitaris from Cinefantastique gave the episode a moderately mixed review and awarded it two-and-a-half stars out of four.
 She concluded that "although 'Theef' is burdened with some illogical plot developments and some underdeveloped characterization, overall it is a decent installment of The X-Files".